LambdaLabsML/AIReviewer/Tutorial.md

 >
 > The paper will have greater influence if the final version can convince readers of its relevance to ML!

-The following sections explain our experiments by crafting a AI meta reviewer followed by analysis of what elements contribute to the trend of AI decision.
+The subsequent sections delineate our experimentation process in creating an AI meta reviewer, succeeded by an analysis that delves into the factors influencing the trajectory of AI decisions.

 ## The Initial Attempt: AI as Meta Reviewer

 The initial stage of our experiment involved deploying the AI as a 'Meta Reviewer', utilizing the General Reviews as input and generating formatted Meta Reviews as output.
 Our AI's output was tailored to match the conference guidelines: it expressed its level of confidence in the decision (ranging from high to lower confidence), delivered a recommendation (either Accept or Reject), and substantiated the recommendation with an explanation.

 ### Approach